YimingZhao-art/HKU-COMP2113-Spring21/README.md

     - 	Try tic-tac-toe
     - 	Try guess a random numebr
     - 	Try paper-scissors-rock
+    - 	Notakto
+    - 	MineSweep
-    - 	Earn 10 golds and 50 train if win.
+    - 	Earn  golds and  train if win.

   - Bag interface by vector etc. :
     - Show the information of pokemons